lrlbbzl/lrlbbzl.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">
 **Fair Text-Attributed Graph Representation Learning**

-Ruilin Luo, Tianle Gu, Lin Wang, Yunfeng Zhou, Yujiu Yang
+`Ruilin Luo`, Tianle Gu, Lin Wang, Yunfeng Zhou, Yujiu Yang

 - We are the first to identify the bias amplification effect between language model embeddings and GNNs in TAG representation learning.
 - We propose solutions from the perspectives of fine-tuning and offline reinforcement learning.